clastix/kamaji-console/README.md

 ## Connect to a child cluster

-When reading child cluster resources, such as node, the console uses the TCP kubeconfig in order to connect to the child cluster.
+When reading child cluster resources such as Nodes the console uses the Tenant Control Plane admin `kubeconfig` in order to connect to the child cluster.

-When running in dev mode, using `npm run dev`, the console uses raw kubeconfig to connect to the cluster, in this way you should check that the child kubernetes API are reachable from your local development tool.
+This could be problematic when running in outside-of-the-cluster or in dev mode (`npm run dev`): given the console uses raw `kubeconfig` to connect to the clusters, ensure the required connectivity with the Tenant Control Plane API Server is working as expected.

-When build and deployed using docker, the console supposes to be runned inside parent kubernetes cluster, so it connects to the TCP using the tcp service fqdn in order to talk with child cluster kubernetes api.
+A valid `kubeconfig` to connect to the management cluster must be provided by using Service Account data (e.g.: running in a Pod) or by declaring a valid `kubeconfig`.

+> When the console is running as `NODE_ENV=production` it takes for granted as running in a Pod in the management cluster,
+> connecting to the Tenant Control Plane API Server using the Kubernetes Service FQDN.

-## Generating OpenAPI client from kubernetes Spec
+## Generating OpenAPI client from kubernetes API Specification

 OpenAPI client can be generated using the [OpenAPI Generator](https://openapi-generator.tech) tool.
 See the [OpenAPI Generator](https://openapi-generator.tech/docs/installation) documentation for installation instructions.

-The console uses the OpenAPI client generated from the kubernetes spec to interact with the kubernetes API.
+The console uses the OpenAPI client generated from the Kubernetes API specification.

-First of all, you need access to a kubernetes cluster with kamaiji installed, and the kubernetes API exposed.

-To expose the kubernetes API, you can use the following command:
+A `kamaji` Kubernetes cluster is required, with a proxied Kubernetes API Server:

 ```bash
 $ kubectl proxy --port=8080
 ```

-Then, you can generate the OpenAPI client using the following command:
+Generate the OpenAPI client:

 ```bash
 openapi-generator generate -g typescript-node  -i http://localhost:8080/openapi/v2 -o src/gen